ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_problem_descr.md

 6. Geolocation Verification (Optional)

-    + Optionally use geolocation to verify where users are joining the waiting list from
+    + Optionally use geolocation to verify where users are joining the waiting list from.
+This is the location provided by the device.

 **Scenario:**